+DCA will conduct an existing tenant search on every applicant household member.
 DCA will contact the PHA or owner identified in the report to confirm that the family has moved out of the unit and obtain documentation of current tenancy status, including a form HUD-50058 or 50059, as applicable, showing an end of participation.
 DCA will only approve assistance contingent upon the move-out from the currently occupied assisted unit.